argv-minus-one/gzdoom-use-to-pickup/README.md

 This is a server-side option.
 If in a multiplayer game, the setting of the server/host is applied to all players.

+### Item scan frequency

+Controls how frequently this mod will scan each player's surroundings for items that can be picked up.
+Normally, it scans on every tic, but setting this to a value other than 1 will stagger out the scans to happen every 2 tics, every 3 tics, etc.

+The reason for this setting is performance.
+Scanning takes a fair bit of CPU time, and this overhead is multiplied by the number of players in the game.
+In single-player, the default setting of 1 should be fine, but in a large multiplayer game, it will likely slow down the game.

 ### Enable Mod

 Toggles on/off the functionality of this mod.